thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 * Reduce confusion between index-cache.json and IndexCache for series and postings.
 * Do not keep large pieces of the blocks (e.g symbols, label values) in the memory for all blocks.
 Be able to load it quickly in query time from disk.
 * Use constant amount of memory for building index-header/index-cache; download only required pieces of index from bucket and compute new TOC file.
-* Leverage mmap and let OS to unload unused pages from the physical memory as needed to satisfy the queries against the block.
+* Leverage mmap and let OS unload unused pages from the physical memory as needed to satisfy the queries against the block.
  This is due to random access against label values and postings offsets.

 ## No Goals

-* Full, no initial startup as designed in [Cortex, no initial block sync](https://github.com/thanos-io/thanos/issues/1813)
+* Removing initial startup for Thanos Store Gateway completely as designed in [Cortex, no initial block sync](https://github.com/thanos-io/thanos/issues/1813)
   * However this proposal might a step towards that as we might be able to load index-cache/index quickly on demand from disk.
-  * In the same time be able to load `index-header` in query time directly from bucket is not a goal of this proposal.
+  * At the same time be able to load `index-header` in query time directly from bucket is not a goal of this proposal.
 * Decreasing size.
 While it would be nice to use less space; our aim is latency of building/loading the block.
 That might be correlated with size, but not necessarily (e.g when extra considering compression)

 ## Verification